ohmae/touch-icon-extractor/README.md

 extractor.fromDomain(url)
 ```

-In order of
+It checks whether or not the file exists, and returns the information if it exists.

+The trial order is as follows
 1. "apple-touch-icon-precomposed.png"
 1. "apple-touch-icon.png"
 1. "favicon.ico"

-It checks whether or not the file exists, and returns the information if it exists.
+If the file exists, the subsequent files will not be checked.

 If you do not need precomposed, do the following

 ```kotlin
 extractor.fromDomain(url, false)
 ```
-The trial order is
+The trial order is as follows
 1. "apple-touch-icon.png"
 1. "favicon.ico"